CancellationToken Best Practices in ASP.NET Core

 For public APIs, reusable libraries, and operations where cancellation is part of the contract, pass CancellationToken explicitly.

-For request-scoped ASP.NET Core application code, where the token only needs to reach occasional I/O calls, an AsyncLocal<T>-based accessor can reduce boilerplate and keep your service interfaces focused on business concerns.
+For internal application code, where the token only needs to reach occasional I/O calls, an AsyncLocal<T>-based accessor can reduce boilerplate and keep your service interfaces focused on business concerns.

 The goal is not to hide cancellation everywhere.
 The goal is to avoid passing a technical plumbing parameter through layers that do not care about it.